-Sacroiliac joint pain usually hurts in your low back and buttocks.
+Sacroiliac (SI) joint pain usually hurts in your low back and buttocks.
 It’s one of the major causes of low back pain.
-In fact, in almost 40% of cases of low back pain, the sacroiliac (SI) joint may be a contributing factor.

-If your low back hurts after prolonged sitting or standing, it could be your SI joint.
+If your low back hurts after prolonged sitting, it could be your SI joint.
 Also, it is not uncommon for women to have SI joint pain during and after pregnancy.

-The physiatrists at the UPMC Department of Physical Medicine and Rehabilitation (PM&R) have experience diagnosing and treating SI joint pain.
-This matters, because research shows that SI joint pain is often underdiagnosed.
+The physiatrists at the UPMC Department of Physical Medicine and Rehabilitation (PM&R) have experience diagnosing and treating SI pain.
+This matters, because research shows that SI pain is often underdiagnosed.

 What Is Your Sacroiliac Joint?